iotaledger/access-server/specs/3-SPECS/access-ENGINEERING-SPEC-0000.md

 Short summary of this document.
 -->

-This document contains technical information about **Access Core Server**.
+This document contains technical information about **Access Server**.
 It is meant to guide engineers willing to collaborate with the project.

-Apart from Access Core Server, the Access framework also includes the [Access Mobile Client](https://github.com/iotaledger/access-mobile), which is used to create the user experience for Policy Creation and Access Requests.
+Apart from Access Server, the Access framework also includes the [Access Client](https://github.com/iotaledger/access-mobile), which is used to create the user experience for Policy Creation and Access Requests.

 ## Logical System Design
 [system-design]: #system-design